robotframework/QuickStartGuide/QuickStart.rst

         AbCdEfGh         ${PWD INVALID CONTENT}
         abCD56+          ${PWD INVALID CONTENT}

-In addition to using the `[Template]` setting individual tests, it would be possible to use the `Test Template` setting once in the setting table like `setups and teardowns`_ are defined in this guide later.
+In addition to using the `[Template]` setting with individual tests, it would be possible to use the `Test Template` setting once in the setting table like `setups and teardowns`_ are defined in this guide later.
 In our case that would ease creating separate and separately named tests for too short and too long passwords and for other invalid cases.
 That would require moving those tests to a separate file, though, because otherwise the common template would be applied also to other tests in this file.

-Notice also that the error messages are specified using variables_.
+Notice also that the error messages in the above example are specified using variables_.

 Keywords
 ========